Use SSH tunneling to access Apache Ambari web UI, JobHistory, NameNode, Apache Oozie, and other UIs

 Verify with Ambari web UI

 Once the cluster has been established, use the following steps to verify that you can access service web UIs from the Ambari Web:

 In your browser, go to

 From the Ambari Web UI, select HDFS from the list on the left of the page.

 http://hn*.randomcharacters.cx.internal.cloudapp.net:8088/cluster.
-This is using the internal fully qualified domain name (FQDN) of the node, and is not accessible without using an SSH tunnel.
+This URI is using the internal fully qualified domain name (FQDN) of the node, and is only accessible when using an SSH tunnel.